 • Performance Artists with an interest in engaging communities

-The program is structured as a “learning hub” providing candidate with collaborative and experiential learning opportunities within socially engaged projects for the public sphere.
 Candidates are expected to examine and test collaborative processes by working on research-based projects within self-selected communities outside the summer intensives.
-Candidates will be expected to demonstrate their ability to synthesize information related to culture, race, ethics and gentrification in order to propose and integrate thoughtful art practices.
+Candidates will be expected to demonstrate their ability to synthesize information related to culture, race, ethics and gentrification in order to propose and develop thoughtful art practices.
 Each candidate will also have the opportunity to develop a proposal and budget that may be executed within the Mural Arts practicum or through the candidate’s own project-based practice.
-Participation in a culminating event in collaboration with Mural Arts, which includes a convening symposium and/or public project as well as participating in the thesis exhibition in The Galleries at Moore.
+To culminate the degree, a candidate may participate in a symposium and/or public project as well as participating in the thesis exhibition in The Galleries at Moore.
 Candidates will be expected to demonstrate the impact and efficacy of community-based projects and practices within diverse communities in the written thesis.
-The thesis exhibition will provide the candidate the opportunity to present evidence of advanced project-based practices in a public setting.
+The thesis exhibition will provide the candidate the opportunity to present evidence of documentation or narratives of their recent work in a public setting.